geographyclub/weather-streamer/README.md

 ## Introduction

-A project to download and stream weather data online.
+The goal of weather-streamer is to automate the downloading and streaming of weather reports online.

 ## Files